Yogesh-Surya-G/socially/README.md

 ## Features

-- User authentication with Next-Auth
+- User authentication with Click
 - Create, read, update and delete posts
 - Follow/unfollow users
 - Like and comment on posts